 President’s Rule in Punjab

 Punjab has seen President’s Rule multiple times due to political instability, with the first imposition on 20th June 1951 to 17th April 1952 under Article 356 of the Constitution of India.
-This marked the first instance of President’s Rule in any Indian state, arising from the conflict between Dr. Gopi Chand Bhargava and Bhim Sen Sachar.
+This was the first time that any Indian state had experienced the President’s Rule, which arose from the conflict between Dr. Gopi Chand Bhargava and Bhim Sen Sachar.

 Subsequently, Punjab came under President’s Rule on multiple occasions: from 5th July 1966 to 1st November 1966, 23rd August 1968 to 17th February 1969, 14th June 1971 to 17th March 1972, 30th April 1977 to 20th June 1977, 17th February 1980 to 6th June 1980, 10th October 1983 to 29th September 1985, and finally, the longest spell from 11th June 1987 to 25th February 1992 during the peak of militancy.